jesperrix/grpc-ms-example/README.md

 # grpc-ms-example
-This is a small GRPC microservice example.
+This is a small gRPC microservice example.
 The idea is to show how gRPC can be used to serve a ML/DL model in production as a microservice.

 The example includes a proto file, defining the gRPC service and messages and server/client in: